Home | Technology | Products | News & Events | Contact Us | Company

 Technology

 Nanoliter devices use IBF to dispense, treat, purify or chromatograph liquids.
-In IBF, liquids are charged which launches them to targets of all types (e.g., MALDI plates, humans, microscope slides, TLC or microtiter plates, food, evidence, IR and other spectroscopy cells, DART's, DESI's or MS's).
-The liquid drops fly directed to locales where they can be measured on arrival, like ions in mass spectrometers.
+In IBF, liquids are charged which launches them to targets of all types (e.g., MALDI plates, humans, microscope slides, TLC or microtiter plates, mass spectrometers, optical cells, almost anything).
+The liquid drops fly, field directed to locales where they can be measured on arrival, like ions in mass spectrometers.
 IBF is a new, simple way to transport & treat liquids for many purposes.

 01/09: "Measuring Charge for the Real Time Induction Based Fluidic MALDI Dispense Event Verification and Nanoliter Volume Determination."